Glutathione Injection

 +

-NAD+ injections are administered by a healthcare provider or self-administered following proper training and provider authorization.
+Glutathione injections are administered by a healthcare provider or self-administered following proper training and provider authorization.
 Typical protocols involve injections 1-3 times per week, though frequency may vary based on individual treatment plans.
-Always follow your provider's specific instructions regarding dosage, administration technique, and injection schedule.
+Always follow your provider's specific instructions regarding dosage, administration technique, route of administration (intramuscular vs. intravenous), and injection schedule.

 Safety Information